cceckman/startup-showdown/writeup/1-hello-bench.md

 wait4(60084, [{WIFSTOPPED(s) && WSTOPSIG(s) == SIGTRAP | 0x80}], 0, NULL) = 60084
 ```

-In that, we can see that `strace` uses `ptrace` system calls do its job.
+We can see that `strace` uses `ptrace` system calls do its job.
-Here's more of those:
+Here's more of those `ptrace` calls:

 ```shell
 ∵ strace strace -o /dev/null true 2>&1 | grep ptrace | head -5